The words “forex trading” provide the definition of this activity. The word FOREX is coined from “FOReign EXchange”.

 - Leverage/Margin Requirements

 In order to ensure that traders can afford to set up forex trades with far less money, the concept of leverage was introduced.
-Leverage enables traders to setup trades of a higher amount than their capital can ordinarily carry.
+Leverage is a mechanism that allows traders to perform trades of a higher amount than their capital can ordinarily carry.
 In forex leverage, the trader contributes a small portion of the required capital to collateralize the trade.
 This is known as the margin.
 The broker provides the rest of the capital.

 Leverage in forex stretches from 1:2 and is capped at 1:20 for FX minors and 1:30 for FX majors on the trading platforms of UK and EU platforms.
 Australian brokers still offer a leverage cap of 1:500.
 Brokers in other parts of the world offer varying caps on leverage, with the most popular being 1:500.